We Could Have Been Sunderland

 “It just shows you the corner we have turned since the manager came in.”

-Get two free £10 bets on Swansea City v Arsenal (or other matches) by opening a new account at William Hill.
+Get two free £10 bets on Swansea City v Chelsea (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £10 and William Hill will give you two £10 bets.
 You must enter the promotional code ''F20'' when signing up as a new customer.

 Please report offensive, libellous or inappropriate posts by using the links provided.